vlazzarini/opcode_compiler/README.md

 ```

 The remaining optional parameters can be used to pass any C/C++ flags
-to the compiler, and load any required dylibs.
+to the compiler, and load any required dynamic libs.

 Building
 ------